ginolhac/chip-seq/docs/index.md

 ssh iris-cluster
 ```

-Otherwise, on Windows, right-click on `pageant` in the system tray and load a saved session `iris`.
+Otherwise, on Windows, use `xmobaterm`.
 In the terminal, log as your username, such as `student01`.

 You should see the following prompt of the `iris` frontend: